 The graph is a scatter plot titled Rainfall and Plant Growth.
 The x-axis is labeled Average Rainfall and ranges from zero to four thousand, in units of millimeters per year, in increments of one thousand.
 The y-axis is labeled Plan Tissue Production in units of grams per meter squared per year, ranging from zero to three thousand, in increments of five hundred.
-The graph has approximately eightyfive points scattered in a pattern beginning in the lower-left corner where Plant Tissue Production and Average Rainfall are the lowest.
-The pattern extends toward the upper-right corner where Plant Tissue Production and Average Rainfall are the highest.
-The majority of points is concentrated in the lower-left corner and diminishes in concentration as the pattern extends toward the upper-right corner.
+The graph has approximately eighty-five points scattered in a pattern beginning in the lower-left corner where Plant Tissue Production and Average Rainfall are the lowest.
+The pattern extends toward the upper-right corner where Plant Tissue Production is concentrated in the lower-left corner and diminishes in concentration as the pattern extends toward the upper-right corner.